kevinmisigaro/whereismycheeseflutter/README.md

 The main code is found in the lib folder.
 It contains:
 - models
-- provider (to handle State Management)
-- services (to handle location service)
+- services (to handle State management and location service)
 - views (screen(s) which the user sees)
 - widgets (independent widgets)
 - main.dart (file from where the whole app starts to run)